j-hugo/DLD1/README.md

     ```
 For more options and help run: `python test.py --h`.
 In testing please specify the model and the dataset it was built on, that you want to test.

+## Resources we have used
+- The unet and resnetunet at *architecture.py* are adapted from https://github.com/usuyama/pytorch-unet
+- dice_coef function and other helper functions at *loss.py* are adapted from https://github.com/usuyama/pytorch-unet
+- Early Stopping class at *train.py* is adpated from https://github.com/Bjarten/early-stopping-pytorch
+- train_model function (train loop) at *train.py* is adpated from https://github.com/usuyama/pytorch-unet
+- outline, gray2rgb, overlay_plot functions at *utils.py* are adapted from: https://github.com/mateuszbuda/brain-segmentation-pytorch/blob/master/utils.py